Tetsuo Kurata

-Tetsuo Kakimoto (柿本 哲夫, Kakimoto Tetsuo), known professionally as Tetsuo Kurata (倉田 てつを, Kurata Tetsuo), is a Japanese television, stage film actor singer restaurator and model.
+Tetsuo Kakimoto (柿本 哲夫, Kakimoto Tetsuo), known professionally as Tetsuo Kurata (倉田 てつを, Kurata Tetsuo), is a Japanese television, stage film actor singer restaurateur and model.
 He is best known for portraying Kotaro Minami, the main character in the tokusatsu television series Kamen Rider Black and its sequel, Kamen Rider Black RX.
 At the age of 19, Kurata made his acting debut in Black, and has since appeared in many other television series and Japanese doramas.

 He was Playgirl Magazine's Man of the Year for its September 1988 issue.
 His centerfold was photographed by Naoko Yamaguchi.